denkristoffer/filmbuff/README.md

 - Caching is possible through [Faraday Http Cache](https://github.com/plataformatec/faraday-http-cache).
 It can be enabled by setting `cache` to an object such as `Rails.cache` or by passing it a hash that will be used to configure the cache store, such as `:mem_cache_store, 'localhost:11211'`
 - Logging can be enabled by setting `logger` to a logging object.

-`find_by_title` also takes keyword arguments that can be used to change the default behaviours on a per search basis.
+`search_for_title` also takes keyword arguments that can be used to change the default behaviours on a per search basis.

 - `limit` limits the amount of results returned.
 - `types` decides the types of titles IMDb will search.
 Valid settings are: